WeegeeNumbuh1/FlightGazer-webapp/README.md

 # or
 http://<name-of-device-running-FlightGazer>.local/flightgazer

-# The page can also be directly accessed over port 9898 in case the above don't work
+# If you don't have a web server on the system, you can access the configuration page directly on port 9898
 ```

 ## Update